KTH-EXPECA/devdocs/docs/tutorials/using_aws.md

     ```

 12. Reboot `galadriel`: `$ sudo reboot`.
-    This will disconnect your current SSH session.\
+    This will disconnect your current SSH session.

 13. Finally, [reconnect to the staging testbed.](#sshing-to-the-staging-setup)
-    Again, host keys might have changed, and thus you might have to edit your local `.ssh/known_hosts` to delete old keys.
+    Like before, host keys might have changed, and thus you might have to edit your local `.ssh/known_hosts` to delete old keys.